GenericMappingTools/gmt/doc/rst/source/supplements/segy/segy2grd.rst

 segy2grd
 ********

+.. only:: not man

     segy2grd - Converting SEGY data to a GMT grid

 Synopsis
 --------